 As with any medication, there is risk for side effects.
-Staff should continue to self-monitor and screen and report and potential side effects to employee health.
+Staff should continue to self-monitor and screen and report any potential side effects.
+Call your healthcare provider, first, if you have any side effect that bother you or do not go away.
+Also call please call employee health so we can notify our vaccination provider and provide guidance related to signs and symptoms.
 Vaccines have less side effects than most medications and it is always appropriate with any medication to weigh the benefits versus the risks.
+All staff and residents must wait for a minimum of 15 minutes post vaccine for observation.

-Adverse reactions following the Pfizer-BioNTech COVID-19 vaccine that have been reported in the clinical trials include injection site pain, fatigue, headaches, muscle pain, chills, joint pain, fever, injection site swelling and redness, nausea, malaise, and lymphadenopathy(swollen lymph nodes).
+Adverse reactions following the Moderna COVID-19 vaccine that have been reported in the clinical trials include injection site pain, fatigue, headaches, muscle pain, chills, joint pain, fever, injection site swelling and redness, nausea/vomiting, malaise, and lymphadenopathy(swollen lymph nodes).
+Of note, more people experienced these side effects after the second dose than after the first dose, so it is important for vaccination providers and recipients to expect that there may be some side effects after either dose, but even more so after the second dose.